 Before importing requirements from JIRA, make sure to complete the setup steps described in the following sections.

-- Click the Add Requirement Type button.
+- Select Add Requirement.
 The Add Issue Types window is displayed.

-- Click the down arrow to the right of the JIRA project field.
+- Select the down arrow to the right of the JIRA project field.
 From the drop-down list, select the applicable JIRA project from which you will import requirements to qTest Manager.

-- Click the down arrow to the right of the JIRA Issues types field.
+- Select the down arrow to the right of the JIRA Issues types field.
 Select the issue type you use to represent requirements in the JIRA project selected above (e.g., story, feature, epic, task, work item).
-This procedure will retrieve that object type so it is imported into qTest Manager as requirements.
+This procedure will retrieve that object type, so it is imported into qTest Manager as requirements.

 HINT: The purpose of this step is to identify the issue type from the JIRA project and import that object type into qTest Manager as requirements.

-- Click the OK button.
+- Select OK.
 A line is created in the Requirement Integration area of the Configure Connection page for the JIRA project and associated JIRA issue type selected in steps 3-4, above.

 - Position the arrow cursor on the new line that indicates the JIRA PROJECT and JIRA ISSUE TYPES.
 Then, move the arrow cursor into the ACTION column on the right side of the window.
 Three icons are displayed under that column.
 Select the middle icon, the wrench.

-- On the Edit Data Retrieval screen, you are able to configure three things, (More information is provided in the sections below.)
+- On the Edit Data Retrieval screen, you can configure three things, (More information is provided in the sections below.)